High carb snack good after lifting?

 A snack after a workout will provide some of the carbohydrate necessary for glycogen replenishment.
 Different people may have different preferences on what is satisfying.
 What kind of food or beverage will your body tolerate after a workout?
 Do you want a solid snack, a protein smoothie, or a couple pieces of fruit?
 Would you prefer a sports drink with electrolytes?
 Whatever your choice, it is always good idea to replace the energy you've expended with a healthful snack while also maintaining a balanced diet throughout the day.

-It may be helpful for you to spend some time with a nutritionist to determine your specific needs.
-If you are a Columbia student, you can schedule an appointment by calling x4-2284 or logging in to Open Communicator to set up a nutrition counseling appointment.
-You may also want meet with a personal trainer at Dodge Fitness Center.
-A personal trainer can help you understand your entire workout from warm-up to recovery.
-Many other universities and fitness centers provide similar services.
+It may be helpful for you to spend some time with a nutritionist or registered dietician to determine your specific needs.
+You can also talk to a personal trainer to help you understand your entire workout from warm-up to recovery.
+Many university and commerical fitness centers offer personal training services with their memberships.

 Recuperation of muscle fibers after an intense workout goes beyond replenishing glycogen stores.
 In addition to proper nutrition, a resting period in between workouts helps decrease the risk of injuries.
 Good luck with your workout regimen and remember to keep fueling your body for work, rest, play, and everything in between.